-Execution only share dealing is a type of stock trading that lets you buy and sell shares without getting advice on which shares to buy or sell.
+Execution only share dealing is a type of stock trading offered by a broker that lets you buy and sell shares without getting personalised advice on which ones to choose.

-You need to open a share dealing account that offers an execution only option, then you can add money to it and start buying and selling shares.
+To start share dealing you need to open a share dealing account that offers an execution-only option.
+Then you can add money to it and start buying and selling shares.

 This is what you pay for each deal you make, whether you are buying or selling shares, e.g. £9.95 per trade.
 If you decide to trade over the phone, charges are often significantly higher, around £20-£30.

 This is what some brokers charge for using their platform, which can be taken monthly or annually, e.g. £9.99 per month.
 Some platforms don’t charge these fees, so it’s worth shopping around.

 This is what some brokers charge when you transfer money out of your account, e.g. £25 per transfer.

-Advisory: You get advice on which shares to buy and sell, but it is still your decision
+Advisory: You get advice on which shares to buy and sell, but the deals you make are ultimately your decision

 Discretionary: You give authority to your broker to buy and sell shares on your behalf, usually based on agreed investment objectives and your personal financial situation

 If your shares are held in an ISA, you will not need to pay tax on your profit or purchases.
-If they are in a different type of account, you may need to pay capital gains tax and stamp duty.
+If they are in a different type of account, you may need to pay capital gains tax and stamp duty reserve tax.

 The amount of capital gains tax you pay when you sell your shares will depend on your income tax bracket and how much money you have made from the sale.